We're not here to survive. We're here to thrive!

 A word from our founder

-Since January 1st, 2025 over 1,000 anti-Trans bills have been introduced into legislation, attempting to strip away access to healthcare, housing, education, and safety for existing as our authentic selves.
+According to the ACLU, since January 1st, 2026 over 490 anti-Trans bills have been introduced into legislation, attempting to strip away access to healthcare, housing, education, and safety for existing as our authentic selves.
+(Learn more here, thanks to our friends at the ACLU)

 -